ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 ```
 {: pre}

 For both the CLI and API commands, you must specify both the RAM and disk amounts, keeping in mind the minimum size is 2 GB RAM and 20 GB disk.
 You can optionally specify whether the read-only replica uses public or private endpoints.
 You are not able to specify a version for the read-only replica.
-The version is automatically set to the same major version as the leader deployment.
+The version is automatically set to the same major version as the source DB instance deployment.

 ## The Read-only Replica
 {: #read-only-replica}

-On the _Read Replicas_ tab of a read-only replica, the _Replication_ pane contains its name and region, and the name and region of its leader.
+On the _Read Replicas_ tab of a read-only replica, the _Replication_ pane contains its name and region, and the name and region of its source DB instance.
 It also has buttons to resync the read-only replica and to promote it.

 ![Replication pane of a read-only replica](images/replica-roreplica.png){: caption="Figure 3.
 Replication pane of a read-only replica" caption-side="bottom"}